 James McNulty Scholarship Award

 The James McNulty Scholarship is a scholarship awarded annually to LAS undergraduate students with demonstrated financial need.
 Award(s) of up to $2,000 (summer) and up to $5,000 (semester) must be used to pursue a UIC Study Abroad Office approved study abroad program during fall, spring, or summer sessions.
-Applicants must have a cumulative GPA of 3.0/4.0 or above.
+Applicants must have a cumulative GPA of 3.0 or above on a 4.0 scale.

 James D. Compton LAS Study Abroad in Spain Scholarship